Fundraising Everywhere and Everywhere+

 10. Transferring your information outside of the EU or United Kingdom

-When data is transferred outside of the EEA Countries, appropriate safeguards will be in place to ensure adequate levels of security are in line with the relevant data protection laws.
+When data is transferred outside of the EEA Countries or any other country the EU or the UK considered to be adequate, appropriate safeguards will be in place to ensure adequate levels of security are in line with the relevant data protection laws.
 If you reside within the EU, then these are likely to be the EU Standard Contractual Clauses (SCCs).
 If you reside within the UK, these are likely to be either the UK Addendum in conjunction with the EU SCCs, or the UK International Data Transfer Agreement (IDTA).
 Both of these safeguards are subject to a Transfer Risk Assessment (TRAs).

 11. Changes to this policy